-Toys are tools of play for children.
-Play is important in the physical and mental development of your child.
+Play is important in the physical and mental development of your child, and toys are a great way to get children playing.
 It is important to choose toys wisely and to remember that the most expensive toy is not necessarily the best toy.

-When finding toys for your child, here are some of the things that make a good toys:
+When finding toys for your child, here are some of the things that make a good toy:

 - are attractive, well-designed, and have many uses